 In 2008, Jeanette qualified for the Beijing Olympics by retaining her British 100m outdoor title.
 She went on to become the first British woman in 24 years to make the 100m final in Beijing, where she placed sixth.

 An unfortunate series of injuries were to keep Jeanette out of the London 2012 Olympics, despite maintaining her position as British No. 1 across 100m during 2011.
 However, refusing to let this hold her back, Jeanette has since gone on to report on sport for TV and radio.

-This is Jeanette’s fourth year in her role as Athlete Mentor.
 She says: “Sky Sports Living for Sport gives me the opportunity to share my story with young people who may never think that success is achievable.
 I struggle to think how my life would be without doing something that I adore.
 It has given me vital life skills and experiences that I never would’ve learnt without my sport – I’m excited about sharing these with the young people I meet.”

 Follow Jeanette on twitter